 When deciding which avenue is more appropriate for your circumstances, there are a variety of considerations to take into account.
 Some of these include:

 - Consent orders can cover matters pertaining to spousal maintenance, however a financial agreement may be a safer option to guard against any applications to prolong or increase maintenance.
-It is important to keep in mind that you are not confined to either option to settle your financial arrangements and a hybrid model could allow you to finalise your property settlement while a financial agreement could settle your spousal maintenance.
+It is important to keep in mind that you are not confined to either option to settle your financial arrangements and a hybrid model could allow you to finalise your settlement.

 - A financial agreement is not subject to judicial scrutiny and is a private agreement.
+Thus, any deal can be struck no matter how unfair it may be perceived.
 However, for a court to approve consent orders, it must agree that the orders are just and equitable.
-For financial agreements, any deal can be struck no matter how unfair it may be perceived.

-- Often consent orders can take a long period of time to be approved, however financial agreements come into effect essentially upon the signing of the agreement by each party.
+- Often consent orders can take a long period of time to be approved, however financial agreements come into effect immediately upon the signing of the agreement by each party.

-- If you are seeking property orders, you should read and consider sections 75 factors outlined in the Family Law Act 1975.
+- If you are seeking property orders, you should read and consider the section 75 factors outlined in the Family Law Act 1975.
 To learn more about section 75 factors, see our blog here.
 Some of these factors include:

 - The age and state of health of each of the parties

 - The income, property, finances and ability to earn an income of each party

 Get Legal Advice